-- 4. Available Credit: Credit or loans that may be available to an applicant household is also considered a resource.
-For example. - The dealer's credit policy for all of their customers may include the applicant household. - Bank loans may be available depending on the household's credit rating or equity of assets that can be used as collateral. - Some business/farm operating loans include daily living expenses and could be released to purchase fuel. - Even unsecured personal loans may be available from an individual or organization in the community. - The household should be cautioned not to accept a loan if they do not have the realistic capability to repay the loan with interest. - 5.
-Basic Living Expenses: Although not required, eligibility for emergency assistance is usually established if the assistance available from community sources combined with the household's income, available personal resources, and credit, is equal to or less than total monthly basic living expenses. - Food--To determine actual household food costs the SNAP Thrifty Food Plan may be used as a guide, minus the value of any SNAP benefits the household receives.
-Add any special food costs.
+- 1. Credit or loans that may be available to an applicant household is also considered a resource.
+For example: - The dealer's credit policy for all of their customers may include the applicant household. - Bank loans may be available depending on the household's credit rating or equity of assets that can be used as collateral. - Some business/farm operating loans include daily living expenses and could be released to purchase fuel. - Even unsecured personal loans may be available from an individual or organization in the community. - The household should be cautioned not to accept a loan if they do not have the realistic capability to repay the loan with interest.

+5. Basic Living Expenses:

-- Shelter--Actual cost of rent or mortgage payment (include taxes and home insurance costs), and/or mobile home lot rent.
+- 1. Although not required, eligibility for emergency assistance is usually established if the assistance available from community sources combined with the household's income, available personal resources, and credit, is equal to or less than total monthly basic living expenses. - Food--To determine actual household food costs the SNAP Thrifty Food Plan may be used as a guide, minus the value of any SNAP benefits the household receives.
+Add any special food costs. - Shelter --Actual cost of rent or mortgage payment (include taxes and home insurance costs), and/or mobile home lot rent.
 Only the portion of the rent the household pays themselves should be counted if they are in subsidized housing. - Utility bill--Include only current basic bills for water, sewer, phone (one land or wireless telephone line, up to \$75 per month), and lights that the household is obligated to pay the month of the emergency application.
+Do not include accumulated unpaid back bills. - Child and/or Spousal support that the household anticipates paying in the month of the emergency application.

+Medical bills that the household anticipates paying in the month of the emergency application -- Include insurance premiums (See 415-25-05-05-05).

-Do not include accumulated unpaid back bills. - Child support and/or alimony actually paid. - Paid medical bills--Include insurance premiums (See 25-05-05-05). - Child care costs--Out-of-pocket child care costs related to work, training, or educational purposes that are not reimbursed to the household from any source.
-CAUTIONS: See 415-25-05-05 #8. - Transportation costs--The actual monthly payment for one car, up to \$300/month, plus actual insurance cost/month for one car, plus up to \$200/month maintenance and gas.
-(If the household happens to pay the entire premium for several months during the emergency assistance application month then it can be deducted.) - Employment costs--Up to \$100/month for costs that must be paid to retain employment. - Miscellaneous--Up to \$100/month for up to three persons; up to \$200/month for more than three persons. - Absent Student Expense--Up to \$500/month may be deducted from household income for a head of household or spouse who must reside away from home for all of the school week for higher education purposes.
-Prorate the deduction down if the student is away for less than a full school week, but if the student is away less than 50% of the school week, no deduction will be allowed.
-This deduction will be further reduced by any portion of exempt educational income which is available to the student for living costs.
+- Child care costs -- Out-of-pocket child care costs related to work, training, or educational purposes that are not reimbursed to the household from any source.
+CAUTIONS: See 415-25-05-05 #8. - Transportation costs --The actual monthly payment for one car, up to \$300/month, plus actual insurance cost/month for one car, plus up to \$200/month maintenance and gas.
+(If the household happens to pay the entire premium for several months during the emergency assistance application month then it can be deducted.) - Employment costs --Up to \$100/month for costs that must be paid to retain employment.